 If you think you’ve seen every photo from D-Day, think again.

-USO Senior Digital Archivist Michael Case combed through National Archives files and hand-selected some hard-to-find photographs in honor of the 73rd anniversary of D-Day.
+USO Senior Digital Archivist Michael Case combed through National Archives files and hand-selected some rare photographs in honor of the anniversary of D-Day.

 Gen. Dwight Eisenhower speaks to paratroopers of the 101st Airborne Division before the start of Operation Overlord.

 The resolute faces of paratroopers are on display just before they take off for the initial assault of D-Day.
 The unnamed paratrooper in the foreground has just read Gen. Dwight Eisenhower’s message of good luck and clasps his bazooka in determination.